qwvexv/AppScript/README.md

 2. **Install the AppSheet App on Your Device (Optional):**

    - **For Mobile Devices:**
-     - If you're accessing the app on a mobile device, you can install the AppSheet mobile app for better performance and offline capabilities.
+     - Accessing the app on a mobile device, install the AppSheet mobile app.
      - Download the AppSheet app from the [Google Play Store](https://play.google.com/store/apps/details?id=com.appsheet.whitelabel.guid_12a0f24d_799b_41b1_a99a_862b1f015da4) or [Apple App Store](https://apps.apple.com/us/app/appsheet/id1241154043).

 3. **Use the App:**